uplifting dance events

 Most of us dance in our pyjamas and bathrobes, with no make up and no filters.
 Just show up as you are and dance to feel good, not to look good.
 It's the opposite of an Instagram perfect workout.

 The feel good effects have been lasting the whole day for us.

 Sign up to find out.

-You can join us on Mondays, Wednesdays and Fridays at 7.45 - 8am UK time on zoom or dance offline in your own time to the songs you'll receive in the mailing list.
+You can join us on weekdays at 7.45 - 8am UK time on zoom or dance offline in your own time to the songs you'll receive in the mailing list.

 Sign up at any time

 Breaking out into song and dance is really good for you and we're here to help you do it more often.
 We organise events where you can dance like nobody's watching.
 We pivoted to online events until the Covid situation clears, but used to do silent disco events and are making plans to bring them back.
 We currently offer: